 To pick the right volunteer program, assess the length of time you have to give and the skills you offer.
 For those with long-honed specialized skills — things like financial degrees, law, medicine, fundraising, and more — there is great need in a vast number or organizations.

 If you have few concrete skills, consider visiting social enterprises instead, and using your trip as a way to learn more about the culture as well as specific organizations you might want to support.
 Avoid volunteering with children unless you have many months to commit to the project as numerous studies have found that short-term stints at schools and orphanages can have harmful longterm effects on the children.

 All of that said, there are certainly a huge number of volunteer opportunities for volunteers of all skill levels and time commitments, so don’t let any aspect prevent you from researching and then assessing if you have the skills suited to a project that needs your help.
 Research independent volunteer opportunities in Thailand.

 If you’re planning a trip to Thailand — or Southeast Asia in general — these travel resources are essential for travelers focused on sustainable and responsible vacations.

-- The Responsible Traveler’s Guide to Southeast Asia (and Cambodia specifically)
+- The Responsible Traveler’s Guide to Southeast Asia (and Cambodia or Myanmar specifically)